rgerkin/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 [Jurgen Appelo](http://www.noop.nl/2013/12/dont-make-goals-make-room-and-make-options.html) recommends not to set a target amount of books to read.
 Targets lead to sub-optimisation.
 And how would you know what amount is 'just right'?
 Focus on removing waste (he cites watching TV and drinking in bars), and on making options (have a backlog and always bring reading material).

+(Update June 24, 2014:)

+### Walk 'n' read

+I've always felt walking was good for thinking and getting the creative juices flowing &ndash; back when I was a film music composer, that's how I came up with my best melodies.
+For the past few weeks, I've been trying something new: every morning, I take the same 45 minute walk, while reading on my Kindle.
+I'm taking small farmers' roads between the fields, so there's no traffic and it's safe.
+It's good for your health, so it's a double win.
+And if reading on the couch makes you drowsy, walking is the perfect remedy.

 **What are your reading tips?**